Teacher Certification Programs

 • Undergraduate students interested in teaching bilingual pre-kindergarten through sixth grades will declare a major in Equity and Education (EC-6 Core Subjects with Science of Teaching Reading and Bilingual Supplemental Certification).
 These students should refer to the section of this catalog for the EED Teacher Certification Concentration.
 Please contact Academic Advising for assistance in planning your degree semesters and goals.

-• Undergraduate students interested in teaching bilingual fourth through eighth grades will declare a major in Interdisciplinary Studies (IDS) with teacher certification in Bilingual 4–8 Core Subjects with Science of Teaching Reading.
-These students should refer to the section of this catalog for the Bachelor of Arts in Interdisciplinary Studies (Grades 4–8 Bilingual Core Subjects concentration).
+• Undergraduate students interested in teaching bilingual fourth through eighth grades will declare a major in Equity and Education (EED) with teacher certification in Language Arts/Reading/Social Studies with Science of Teaching Reading and Bilingual Supplemental Certification or Mathematics/Science and Bilingual Supplemental Certification.
+These students should refer to the section of this catalog for the Bachelor of Arts in Equity and Education (Middle Level 4–8 Bilingual 4-8 concentration).
 Please contact Academic Advising for assistance in planning your degree semesters and goals.

-• Undergraduate students interested in teaching Special Education will declare a major in Interdisciplinary Studies (IDS) with certification in EC–12 Special Education.
-These students should refer to the section of this catalog for the Bachelor of Arts in Interdisciplinary Studies (EC–12 Special Education concentration).
+• Undergraduate students interested in teaching Special Education will declare a major in Equity and Education (EED) with certification in EC–12 Special Education.
+These students should refer to the section of this catalog for the Bachelor of Arts in Equity and Education (EC–12 Special Education concentration).
 Please contact Academic Advising for assistance in planning your degree semesters and goals.

 • Students interested in teaching physical education in pre-kindergarten through twelfth grades will declare a major in Kinesiology with a concentration in Physical Education.
 These students should refer to the “Bachelor of Science Degree in Kinesiology” section of this catalog for degree and certification requirements.
 Please contact Academic Advising for assistance in planning your degree semesters and goals.